 Here is an easy way to deliver a flavor-packed meal using easy-to-find ingredients.

 I love stir-fried dishes, but typically only have them in restaurants.
 After some flavorless flops, I've steered clear of making them at home.
 It's the sauce that always seems to be lacking the right flavor or consistency.

-When I first read this recipe I'll be honest, I thought tomatoes, pineapple and barbecue sauce sounded like an awful combination.
+When I first read this recipe I'll be honest, I thought tomatoes, pineapple and barbecue sauce (affiliate link) sounded like an awful combination.

 Boy was I shocked.
 Not only was it edible, but everyone thought it was delicious.
 Better even than some restaurant meals.

 If you're like me and think "no way" when you read this recipe, please give it a try.
 You may be pleasantly surprised.
 This has become my "go to" sauce, and I always have the three simple ingredients in my pantry.

 How Many Calories and WW Points in this Shrimp Stir-Fry?